CurveDocs/curve-docs/docs/crvUSD/amm.md

 $$ \text{starting_price} = \frac{debt} {collateral * LTV} $$

 !!!tip
     The `starting_price` value is in percentage.
-To calculate the actual starting price, one must multiply the value by the `price_oracle` when creating the loan.
+To calculate the starting price, one must multiply the value by the `price_oracle` when creating the loan.

 Each individual band has an upper ([`p_oracle_up`](#p_oracle_up)) and lower ([`p_oracle_down`](#p_oracle_down)) price bound.
 These prices are not real AMM prices, but rather tresholds for the bands!
-It's worth noting, that because it is a continious grid, the lower price-bound of lets say band 0 is the same as the upper price-bound of 1.
+It's worth noting, that because it is a continuous grid, the lower price-bound of let's say band 0 is the same as the upper price-bound of 1.

-The concept of LLAMMA is to automatically convert collateral into crvUSD as the price of the collateral decreases, and vice versa, convert crvUSD back into the collateral asset when prices rise.
-When the price of the collateral is within a band that has deposited assets, the position enters a so-called **soft-liquidation** mode and the health of the loan starts decreasing.
+The concept of LLAMMA is to convert collateral into crvUSD as the collateral price decreases automatically, and vice versa, convert crvUSD back into the collateral asset when prices rise.
+When the collateral price is within a band that has deposited assets, the position enters a so-called **soft-liquidation** mode and the health of the loan starts decreasing.
-As soon as the `health` drops below 0%, the user is eligible for **hard-liquidation**.
+When the `health` drops below 0%, the user is eligible for **hard-liquidation**.
 The users collateral can be sold off and the position will be closed (just as in regular liquidations).

 !!!note
     A position is in soft-liquidation mode only when the price oracle is within a band where the user has deposited collateral.